magicbuttonlabs/website/cj-website-content.md

 ### Delta 6 — CTA target differs by medium
 - **2-pager CTA:** "Explore every module — interactively" → `magicbuttonlabs.com/customer-journey` (drives the reader *to* the website).
+- **Primer CTA:** "See every module — interactively" → primary button to the full page (`customer-journey.html`); Contact secondary.
+(The primer echoes the 2-pager's promise but its job is to push onward to depth.)
 - **Website CTA:** Drives toward a demo / conversation.
-- **Why:** The artifacts sit at different points in the funnel; the 2-pager's job is to hand off to the website, the website's is to convert.
+- **Why:** The artifacts sit at different points in the funnel; the PDF hands off to the primer/site, the primer hands off to the full page, the full page converts.

+### Delta 7 — Primer condenses the journey to three team homes
+- **Website:** Full journey diagram (SVG arc) + three full module sections + Foundation & Scale aside.
+- **Primer:** No diagram.
+The three groups become compact "team home" cards (name + one-line intro + inline module names), then a Foundation & Scale band.
+Module *descriptions* are dropped; only names appear.
+- **Why:** The primer is the 30-second scan; the diagram and per-module depth are what the full page delivers.
+The primer uses the live page's visible label "Accounting" for the finance group (canonical name "Won to Paid"), matching what a colleague lands on.

 ---